 Funding: Varies by project, need, and funding source.
 Up to five hours of individualized CISA staff support is available per farm to help develop food safety plans and procedures, provide produce safety training to employees, and more.
-Funding may also be available to cover fees for food safety consultants to prepare for third-party audits or assist in other areas.
+Funding is also available to cover fees for outside food safety consultants to prepare for third-party audits or assist in other areas.

 Deadline: Requests accepted on a rolling basis until funding runs out.

 Funding is available to support farmers in developing employee policies or employee manuals, understanding employment laws, providing anti-discrimination/harassment training to managers or workers, standardizing employee benefits, improving workplace communication, and more.